Donny Hageman: Los Angeles Kiss

 Hageman was signed by the Los Angeles Kiss of the Arena Football League for the 2016 season.
-He saw limited action, making six PATs from eleven attempts.
+He saw limited action, making six extra points from eleven attempts.
 He did not attempt a field goal.

 San Diego Fleet

 On February 6, 2019, Hageman was signed by the San Diego Fleet of the Alliance of American Football, three days before the team's first game.
 In week five, he kicked a 44-yard game winning field goal as time expired to beat the Salt Lake Stallions.
 During his time in the AAF, he recorded a long field goal of 47 yards, and was one of four kickers to record a league-leading fourteen made field goals.
 The league ceased operations in April 2019.

 St. Louis BattleHawks

 On November 18, 2022, Hageman was drafted by the St. Louis BattleHawks of the XFL.
+Hageman's 59-yard field goal set the XFL record for the longest field goal, one that would stand until the next year when, after the league merged into the United Football League, Jake Bates of the Michigan Panthers kicked a 64-yard field goal.
+Hageman went unclaimed in the 2024 UFL dispersal draft on January 15, 2024.